LNoeltner1/MySQL_Employee_Tracker/README.md

 ## Installation:

 Clone the repository and open in your terminal.
-Make sure to run "npm install" to download the required Clone the repository and open in your terminal.
 Make sure to run "npm install" to download the required packages.
 Then, run "node app.js" to initiate the application.

 ## Usage